RAK4600 Breakout Board Quick Start Guide

 - A previously created Application key can be entered here, or a new one can be generated automatically by clicking on the icon highlighted in red in Figure 53.

 Standard OTAA mode requires the Device EUI, Application Key, and the Application EUI.
-But in ChirpStack’s implementation, only Device EUI and the Application Key are mandatory.
-The Application EUI is not required and is not recorded in the Application tab.
-Nevertheless, the Application EUI is a mandatory parameter in the RAK4600 Breakout Board firmware.
-To resolve this mismatch, you can reuse the Device EUI as the Application EUI during the configuration on the side of the node.
+However, in ChirpStack’s implementation, only the Device EUI and Application Key are mandatory; the Application EUI is not required or recorded in the Application tab.
+Despite this, the Application EUI is a mandatory parameter in the RAK4270 Breakout Board firmware.
+To resolve this mismatch, you can reuse the Device EUI as the Application EUI when configuring the node.

 Configure the OTAA Mode on the RAK4600 Breakout Board